 Best Diabetes Hospital in Chennai.
 What is Diabetes?
-Diabetes, a disease in which the body doesn’t produce or properly use insulin, a hormone produced in the pancreas that converts sugar into energy.
+Diabetes, a disease in which the body doesn’t produce or properly use a hormone produced in the pancreas, converts sugar into energy.
 It can cause serious health complications such as blindness, kidney failure, nerve damage, foot care and the need for lower-extremity amputations.

 Astra speciality hospital has best and efficient doctors who provide the most reliable treatment for diabetes that’s why we named as best diabetes hospital in Chennai.

 - The goal of diabetes management is to keep blood glucose levels as close to normal as safely possible.

 - Since diabetes may greatly increase the risk for heart disease and peripheral artery disease, measures to control blood pressure and cholesterol levels are an essential part of diabetes treatment as well.

 - Oral Medications

 - Modifying eating habits and increasing physical activity are typically the first steps toward reducing blood sugar levels.